MicrosoftDocs/biztalk-docs/biztalk/core/connect-to-azure-api-management.md

 ---
-title: "Connect to Azure API Management | Microsoft Docs"
+title: "Publish SOAP endpoints API Management | Microsoft Docs"
 description: Use Feature Pack 1 and Feature Pack 2 to expose a BizTalk WCF-Basic HTTP receive location as a SOAP endpoint within API management.
-You can do this using BizTalk Administration console, or paste your endpoint directly within API Management in the Azure portal. ms.custom: "" ms.date: "11/20/2017" ms.prod: biztalk-server ms.reviewer: "" ms.suite: ""
+You can do this using BizTalk Administration console, or paste your endpoint directly within API Management in the Azure portal. ms.custom: "" ms.date: "11/21/2017" ms.prod: biztalk-server ms.reviewer: "" ms.suite: ""